 The paper's findings have important policy implications.
-First, a negative effect of Medicaid on reported household income suggests that ignoring the effect would upwardly bias the program's estimated impact on poverty reduction.
-Secondly, contrary to an overwhelming prior evidence of generally small and insignificant income effects on labor supply and earnings, this paper's findings imply a non-trivial income effect of Medicaid on reported household income and earnings.
+First, a negative effect of Medicaid generosity on household income suggests that ignoring the effect would upwardly bias the program's estimated impact on poverty reduction.
+Secondly, contrary to the overwhelming prior evidence of generally small and insignificant income effects on labor supply and earnings, this paper's findings imply a non-trivial income effect of Medicaid on household income and earnings.